wavemotion-dave/DS994a/README.md

 # DS99/4a
 DS994a - A Texas Instruments TI99/4a Emulator for the DS/DSi

-To run requires the TI BIOS ROMS in the /roms/bios directory.
+To run requires the TI BIOS ROMS in the /roms/bios or /roms/ti99 directory.
 See BIOS files further down for the ones you need.

 ![TI99/4a Screen](https://github.com/wavemotion-dave/DS994a/blob/main/ti.bmp)